lanl/spiner/doc/sphinx/src/interpolation.rst

 Ordinary copies remain shallow. ``copy()``, ``getOnDevice()``, binary serialization, and HDF5 otherwise follow the ``NonUniformGrid1D`` lifecycle.
-HDF5 stores the physical coordinates and construction settings, then rebuilds the derived lookup table when loading.
+HDF5 stores the physical coordinates and resolved construction settings, then rebuilds the derived lookup table when loading.
 Coordinate access is read-only because changing a coordinate would invalidate the table.

 The ``PiecewiseGrid1D``
 ------------------------